 Whether to open a margin or a cash account depends on what kind of investor you are.
 Before deciding, you should consider your investing experience, risk tolerance, and cash flow.

-Investing experience: If you’re new to self-directed investing, cash accounts may be better fit for you than margin accounts because they’re less complex and come with less risk (though of course more experienced investors like cash accounts, too).
+Investing experience: if you're new to trading, cash accounts may be a better fit for you than margin accounts because they're less complex and come with less risk (though of course more experienced investors like cash accounts, too).

-Trading strategy: Cash accounts also tend to work for buy-and-hold investors because it lets them to avoid significant losses that can occur in margin accounts due to leverage and market volatility.
-If you’re someone who likes to trade more actively and has plenty of stock market experience, margin accounts may be more appealing.
+Trading strategy: cash accounts tend to work for buy-and-hold investors because they help you avoid the significant losses that can occur in margin accounts due to leverage and market volatility.
+If you're someone who likes to trade more actively and has plenty of stock market experience, margin accounts may be more appealing.

-Risk tolerance: Margin accounts can offer the potential for greater returns, but they also have a higher risk profile.
-If you’re interested in trading on margin you should be comfortable with the level of risk that comes with it.
+Risk tolerance: margin accounts can offer the potential for greater returns, but they carry a higher risk profile.
+If you're interested in trading on margin, you should be comfortable with the level of risk that comes with it.
 Risk-averse?
 You might want to look into a cash account.